BelT26/tie-ups-uk/README.md

 Text content on the home page was based on content translated and condensed from the Italian tie-ups web site [tie-ups Italy company info](https://www.tie-ups.it/mondo-tie-ups/?v=1471e3d26b3e).

 ###Media
-The two images on the home page were taken by a professional photographer, Tony Cullinane [Tony Cullinane Photography - Facebook Page](https://www.facebook.com/TonyCullinanePhotography)
+*The two images on the home page were taken by a professional photographer, Tony Cullinane [Tony Cullinane Photography - Facebook Page](https://www.facebook.com/TonyCullinanePhotography)

-All product images were provided by the Italian tie-ups company.
+*All product images were provided by the Italian tie-ups company.

-The map image was taken from Google Maps using a snipping tool.
+*The map image was taken from Google Maps.
+*The icons for the logo and social media links were taken from Font Awesome

 ##Future Development Possibilities
 Back end development that links the form to a client database